karnpapon/MeMaS/README.md

 ## memas

-memas, (MEta-MAnifold Sound eXploration) is a set of tools for live-performance utilising computer vision with corpus-based concatinative synthesis
+memas, (/'mɛm-məs/) (MEta-MAnifold Sound exploration) is a set of tools for live-performance utilising computer vision with corpus-based concatinative synthesis

 - `/sound_map`: a SuperCollider tool for mapping ball movement to sound corpus.
 - `/python_ball_tracking`: a Python tool for tracking ping-pong ball by `OpenCV`